Ghost imaging as loss estimation: Quantum versus classical schemes: EXPERIMENTAL QUANTUM GI IN THE SPECTRAL DOMAIN

-We reconstruct the spectral profile of the filter in the analysis arm by scanning the detector in the spectrometer.
-We collect a series of $N_s=100$ points, with a resolution of 0.33 nm, estimated by comparing the obtained profile with the one measured in Ref. \cite{bbo}.
-We can then define the spectral modes as $K=N_s/j$, with $j= 1-100$, so that each single mode $k$ is obtained by regrouping $j$ measured points.
-The transmission $T_k$, considering the spectral object as well as the intrinsic loss of the arm, is calculated as a Klyshko efficiency \cite{klyshko80sjqe}: $T_k=C_k/N_k$, with $C_k$ being the coincidence counts and $N_k$ the total counts of the spectrometer detector for the $k$-th mode; this allows to obtain an estimation of each $T_k$, independently on the other.
-In Fig.\ref{fig:Tcurve} (a-c) we report the obtained transmittivities $T_k$ for $K= 10,50, 100$.
+We reconstruct the spectral profile of arm 1, including the filter, optical elements, and detector, by scanning the output of the spectrometer in the analysis arm 2.
+This profile will be dictated mostly by that of the filter.
+We collect a series of $N_s=100$ points, with a resolution of 0.33 nm, estimated by comparing the obtained profile with the one measured in Ref. \cite{bbo} by means of a conventional spectrophotometer.
+We can then define the spectral modes as $K=N_s/j$, with $j= 1--100$, so that each single mode $k$ is obtained by regrouping $j$ measured points.
+Different spectral resolutions were thus achieved by summing the number of coincidences measured for these groups of points, and similarly for the single counts.
+The transmission $T_k$, considering the spectral object as well as the intrinsic loss of the arm, is calculated as a Klyshko efficiency \cite{klyshko80sjqe}$T_k=C_k/N_k$, with $C_k$ being the coincidence counts and $N_k$ the total counts of the spectrometer detector for the $k$-th mode; this allows to obtain an estimation of each $T_k$, independently of the other.
+In Figs.\ref{fig:Tcurve} (a) to (c) we report the obtained transmittivities $T_k$ for $K= 10,50, 100$.

 The uncertainty on the transmittivity is calculated by considering that $N_k$ events have been collected, a fraction $C_k$ of which lead to a coincidence.
-Thus, $N_k$ is considered as fixed, while $C_k$ is a binomial variable, with variance $C_k(1-T_k)$, leading to:
+Thus, $N_k$ is considered as fixed, while $C_k$ is a binomial variable, with variance $C_k(1-T_k)$~\cite{losero18scirep}; error propagation leads to:

-However, proper resource counting need including those events discarded due to the efficiency $\eta$ of the detection arm: these are $N_{\rm tot}=N_k/\eta$ - in our experiment we have estimated $\eta=0.35$ by a modified Klyshko method taking into account the multimode detection on arm 1.
+The adoption of the Klyshko method makes the estimation of $T_k$ and its error independent on the efficiency $\eta$ of the detection arm, within our single-photon approximation.
+However, proper resource counting needs to include those events discarded due to $\eta<1$: for each value of $T_k$, these are estimated as $N_{\rm tot}=\langle N_k \rangle /\eta$, using the average number of events on all modes.
+In our experiment we estimated $\eta=0.35$ as the average efficiency of the frequency bins by a modified Klyshko method that takes into account the multimode detection on arm 1.
+This consists in evaluating $\eta$ by taking the sum of the coincidences across all frequency detection modes, and dividing it by the total counts of the bucket detector.